evenstensberg/soren/README.md

 ## Tricks of the Trade

 1. Run Soren in a Docker container
-2. If you are producing code, leave that checks for tools like Jest and run that command after Soren has run it's command.
+2. If you are producing code, leave that checks for tools like Jest and run that command after Soren has run its command.
 (Example: `npm run E2E:soren && npm run E2E:jest`)

 ## Motivation